joond10/typing-speed/README.md

 ### Normal mode:

 Challenge yourself with a word bank comprising over 20 medium-difficulty programming-related words.
-The words are randomly arranged each time you run the program.
+The words are randomly arranged each time you run the game mode.

 ### Hard mode: